ghall89/hops/README.md

 ## About

-A CLI tool for installing and managing [Homebrew](https://brew.sh) packages.
+A TUI application for installing and managing [Homebrew](https://brew.sh) packages.
 Written in TypeScript, and powered by Bun.
 This is not a standalone package manager, and requires Homebrew to be installed on your machine.

-## Usage

-### Installing Packages

-You can search for and install packages by running hops without any flags, or with the `--add` flag.

-### Uninstalling Packages

-You can uninstall Homebrew packages by running hops with the `--remove` flag.
-Additionally, when uninstalling casks, you can "zap", or remove all associated files, by including the `--zap` flag.

-### Updating Packages

-You can add Homebrew taps by running hops with the `--update` flag.

-### Adding Taps

-You can add Homebrew taps by running hops with the `--tap` flag.

 ## Building From Source